SentenceSense/docs/008-design-2.md

 ### System Architecture
 The website will:

-   -Allow the admin to modify the website’s content -Be viewable on screen sizes 4x6 and larger -Provide  tracking, diagnostic analysis, evaluation, and recordkeeping of user activity for use by   the sponsor as feedback
+   +Allow the admin to modify the website’s content +Be viewable on screen sizes 4x6 and larger +Provide  tracking, diagnostic analysis, evaluation, and recordkeeping of user activity for use by   the sponsor as feedback
-   -Allow interaction between users
+   +Allow interaction between users
 + This will probably require users to have their own accounts
 + The results of exercises could be shared electronically with teachers or tutors for help in lesson planning
 + Mastery Test, and results can be reported to teachers for assessment and recordkeeping
 + Activities will be adapted for electronic communication among fellow site-users
-+ Culminating activities in each chapter will prompt collaboration with other site users -Facilitate the trading of exercise either through a class discussion board or some posting location for users who are not members of a class
++ Culminating activities in each chapter will prompt collaboration with other site users +Facilitate the trading of exercise either through a class discussion board or some posting location for users who are not members of a class
-   -Site should have a search box for key term -Expansion and maintenance:
+   +Site should have a search box for key term +Expansion and maintenance:
 + Site design can expand to incorporate later chapters
 + New site can be launched on server that can support and pilot it while the remaining parts are being built